dianarg/geopm/tutorial/README.md

 not use the geopmpy.launcher launch wrapper which was introduced prior to the v0.3.0 alpha release.
 The tutorial scripts have been updated to use the launcher, but the videos have not.
-These videos also use the Decider/Platform/PlatformImp code path which are deprecated and will be removed in the 1.0 release in favor of the Agent/PlatformIO/IOGroup class relationship.
+These videos also use the Decider/Platform/PlatformImp code path which is deprecated and has been removed in the 1.0 release in favor of the Agent/PlatformIO/IOGroup class relationship.